 - User Friendly - Think about nontraditional students when designing programs. (types of events, times, days, locations, advertising methods, etc.)

 - Aware - Educate yourself.
 The ODS has a plethora of resources (some that are below this paragraph) that explains different ways of becoming more inclusive.
 ODS staff are here to help facilitate any conversations or meetings.

-- Collaborative - Partner with organizations such as the Veterans Alliance of Texas State
+- Collaborative - Partner with organizations

 - Responsive - Seek and provide feedback (ask those you serve if you are meeting their needs or if there are areas in which you can improve and provide feedback for others)